Cognigy/Documentation/docs/en/docs/ai/nlu/external-nlu-intent-recognition.md

 ## Train Flows

 Changing the NLU embedding model requires all Flows in the Agent to be retrained.
+Otherwise, intent recognition will fail because the new embeddings won't match the old ones used for training.

-Select the number of flows that need training:
+Select the number of Flows that need training:

 - [Train a Flow](#train-a-flow)
 - [Train multiple Flows](#train-multiple-flows)